fastify/fastify/docs/Validation-and-Serialization.md

 ### Core concepts
 The validation and the serialization tasks are processed by two different, and customizable, actors:
-- [Ajv](https://www.npmjs.com/package/ajv) for the validation of a request
+- [Ajv v6](https://www.npmjs.com/package/ajv/v/6.12.6) for the validation of a request
 - [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) for the serialization of a response's body

 These two separate entities share only the JSON schemas added to Fastify's instance through `.addSchema(schema)`.